Chapter 9 : Awkward Situations

 When we enter the Great Hall, I follow Marigold and Emmeline quietly towards the Gryffindor table.
 I scan the seats, willing Marigold not to sit with the Marauders this morning, so I won’t have to face him now.
 But, seeing as there was rarely an occasion when we didn’t sit with them, I knew I’d be pushing my luck with such hopes.

 But before we get a chance to go any farther, Remus and Peter come up behind us.
-“Hey Aurora, hey Marigold,” Remus greets us amiably.
+“Hey girls,” Remus greets us amiably.
 I turn and give him a weak smile.
 He is looking at me knowingly, the concern from last night returning to his expression.
-But I am too busy examining him to respond.
-He looks worse for wear this morning, his face pale and sickly.
-I was used to seeing Remus this way every once in awhile; that boy had quite the awful immune system.
-But today was one of the worst states I had yet seen him in.
+I am all too certain that Sirius had filled him on the night’s events.

 As we near James and Sirius, who have chosen a seat on the far end as if to make the experience of slowly walking towards them even longer and more torturous for me, I begin to feel the uneasy feeling return.